Code-Institute-Submissions/inline-6-overnight/README.md

 • Product detail page(s)

 o By clicking on the "View" button for every product (again, this button is available for any user, logged-in or not), the user can access all the information about any specific product, including the description, which is not available on the main page.
 There's a back button which brings the user back to the main page.
+There are five engines, which are physical products and will have to be physically shipped, and one digital product (the remapping software), which does not need to be physically shipped (unlike the other products, it'll just be emailed to the customer with no need for the user to enter any shipping information at checkout stage).

 o This is an example of the "Read" part of the CRUD (Create / Read / Update / Delete) functionality on this project.